Smart Labs Now Logo

 • Testing Location: Hospital-based labs tend to charge more than independent labs.

-• Additional Testing: If your CBC is part of a more extensive panel of tests, the cost will be higher.
+• Additional Testing: The cost will be higher if your CBC is part of a more extensive panel of tests.

 • Insurance Coverage: Out-of-pocket costs vary based on your plan.